programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 axes2 = fig.add_subplot(2, 1, 2)
 ```

-`figure()` creates the main image, `figsize`'s contains the width and height value in inch.
+`figure()` creates the main image, `figsize`'s contains width and height values in inch.
 We slice and dice this image with subplots, and we specify it with `add_subplot()`'s arguments: the number of rows, the number of columns and the index of the particular subplot.
 This time we created two rows and one column, thus `axes1` refers to the top 'cell', and `axes2` to the bottom one.

 Fill the first cell!